Colorado-Big Thompson Project

 Delivering Water to More Than 1 Million People

-The Colorado-Big Thompson (C-BT) Project collects, stores and delivers more than 200,000 acre-feet of supplemental water each year.
-Melting snowpack in the Colorado River headwaters on the West Slope is diverted through a tunnel beneath the Continental Divide to more than 1 million residents and 615,000 acres of irrigated farmland in Northeastern Colorado.
+The Colorado-Big Thompson Project collects, stores and delivers more than 200,000 acre-feet of supplemental water each year.
+Melting snowpack in the Colorado River headwaters on the West Slope is diverted through a tunnel beneath the Continental Divide to approximately 1,021,000 million residents and 615,000 acres of irrigated farmland in Northeastern Colorado.
 Together with the U.S. Bureau of Reclamation, we jointly operate, maintain and fund this federally-owned project.

 How the Project Works